 - 1. The design, color, shape, materials, and style of permanent signs shall be subject to review and approval of the Design Review Board. - 2.
 All signs shall be constructed, designed, or attached to structures in conformance with the building code adopted by the Town of Jerome. - 3.
 No sign, mannequin, skeleton or statue shall be constructed or placed in the clear vision triangle, erected or lit in such a manner as to interfere in any way with the flow of traffic on the public right of way, or present a traffic hazard. - 4.
-No sign or mannequin/skeleton/statue shall be constructed or placed in such a manner as to interfere with pedestrian traffic on public or private walkways, stairs, and/or handrails.

-4-5.
-Free-standing signs shall not exceed four (4) feet in height.

-- 5.6.Organizations as defined herein are allowed temporary signs without a permit or review for temporary special event banners or signs.
+No sign or mannequin/skeleton/statue shall be constructed or placed in such a manner as to interfere with pedestrian traffic on public or private walkways, stairs, and/or handrails. - 4.5.
+Free-standing signs shall not exceed four (4) feet in height. - 5.6.Organizations as defined herein are allowed temporary signs without a permit or review for temporary special event banners or signs.
 Banners for special events must be removed within three (3) days of the close of any event and may not be hung on Town property without permission of the Town of Jerome.
-The Town town Manager manager may approve special event banners to be hung on Town town property for recurring events.
-Banners to be hung on Town town property for recurring events.
-Banners to be hung on Town town property for first first-time events shall be approved by the Town town Council. - 6.7.
+The Town-town Manager manager may approve special event banners to be hung on Town-town Down-town Do - 6.7.
 Lighting shall be directed at the sign from an external incandescent light source and shall be installed so as to avoid any glare or reflection into any adjacent property, or onto a street or alley so as to create a traffic hazard.
 These restrictions shall apply to internally lighted signs, which may be allowed if constructed of metal or wood.
 No internally lit signs that are constructed of acrylic or plastic are allowed.
 No sign that flashes or blinks shall be permitted outside.
 No visible bulbs, neon tubing, or luminous paints shall be permitted as part of any sign.